stevebrownlee/classroom-arrays/Part 4: Yearly Grocery Costs.md

 console.log()
 ```

-Your ouput should look like format, with the correct values in it instead of the `xxx` placeholders.
+Your output should look like format, with the correct values in it instead of the `xxx` placeholders.

 ```html
 On average, I spend xxx dollars on groceries per month.